moschotto/OpenTX_GPS_Telemetry/README.md

 ![Alt text](https://github.com/moschotto/Taranis_GPS_Telemetry/blob/main/media/description.png)

-- Shows and logs GPS related information. log file will be generated in /LOGS/GPSpositions.txt
+- Shows and logs GPS related information. logfile will be generated in /LOGS/GPSpositions.txt

 - GPS logfile can be viewed with the GPSviewer.lua" on the radio itself

 - in case that the telemetry stops, the last coordinates will remain on the screen

-- distance to your home position - how far you need to walk ;)
+- distance from your home position - how far you need to walk ;)

 -Reset Telemetry (home positon and distance):
 [TARANIS] Reset telemetry data and total distance via "long press enter"